 This legislation is a "non-starter," said Rep. Phil English (R-PA).
 "It's not going to go [any place] in the Senate," and the president has threatened a veto, he noted.
 An attempt by English to strike the tax increases for oil and gas from the measure was defeated.

 Rep. Gene Green (D-TX) said the bill unfairly penalized oil and gas interests and could hurt consumers.
-He said he supported moving forward on renewable energy, but "without jeopardizing our energy security."
+He supported moving forward on renewable energy, but "without jeopardizing our energy security."
 Other lawmakers said the House was "picking winners and losers in the marketplace" with the bill.

 Democrats "[are] asking Big Oil to share just a tiny part of the subsidies" that it has received for years, said Rep. Lloyd Doggett (D-TX).
 This bill is "green," and the only people seeing "red" are oil and gas interests.